Mr. Incredible: The Incredibles

-Heading back out to Nomanisan, Bob finds out Mirage is working for an adult Buddy, who is now going under the superhero name Syndrome.
-Syndrome is now an inventor and wealthy arms dealer and has been perfecting the Omnidroid by hiring different superheros to come and fight it.
-Syndrome intends to send the perfected Omnidroid to Metroville, where he will secretly manipulate its controls to defeat it in public, becoming a "hero" himself.
-He then plans to sell his inventions to everyone so that everyone can become a superhero, saying that "when everyone's super, no one will be".

-Helen gets suspicious of Bob and visits Edna and discovers what Bob has been up too.
+Heading back out to Nomanisan, Bob learns that Mirage is working for Buddy, who is now going by the superhero name Syndrome.
+Helen gets suspicious and discovers what Bob has been doing.
 She activates a beacon Edna built into the suits to find Bob, inadvertently causing him to be captured while infiltrating Syndrome's base.
 Helen borrows a private plane to travel to Nomanisan, with Violet and Dash as stowaways.
-Syndrome launches missiles that blow up the plane, much to Bob's dismay, and he threatens to kill Mirage, but is unable to do so despite being encouraged by Syndrome.
-Helen and the kids survive the missile, and after Helen finds Bob they both hurry to find their children as they are being chased by Syndrome's guards.
-After finding their kids, they all escape to Metroville in another rocket with Mirage's help.

-Because of the Omnidroids advanced intelligence, it recognizes Syndrome as a threat and shoots off the remote control of the robot off Syndrome's arm.
-Together Lucius and the Parrs fight to stop the Omnidroid destroying it.
-When returning home the Parrs figure out Syndrome left to try and kidnap Jack-Jack.
-As Syndrome flies up toward his jet, Jack-Jack's own shapeshifting superpowers manifest and he escapes Syndrome in midair.
-Helen catches Jack-Jack, and Bob throws his car at Syndrome's plane as he boards it.
-Syndrome is sucked into the jet's turbine by his own cape and the plane explodes.
-Three months later, the Parrs witness the arrival of supervillain the Underminer.
-They don their superhero masks, ready to face the new threat together as a family.
+After the family is reunited, they escape to Metroville with Mirage's help.
+Together Lucius and the Parrs fight to stop the Omnidroid and destroy it.
+When returning home, the Parrs figure out that Syndrome is trying to kidnap Jack-Jack, but Jack-Jack's own shapeshifting superpowers manifest and he escapes.
+Syndrome is sucked into a jet turbine by his own cape.
+Three months later, the Parrs witness the arrival of supervillain Doug Talpid, better known as the Underminer.